trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 is public to the entire community.

-After the program is over, the students already have their blogs, which are synchronized with our planet.sympy.org, and usually if they blogged interesting things, they already built a nice community around their blogs, and so the continue blogging about what they do.
-It all depends how they like our community and to communicate with others and so we try hard so that they feel comfortable and will stick around.
+After the program is over, the students already have their blogs, which are synchronized with our [[planet.sympy.org]], and usually if they blogged interesting things, they already built a nice community around their blogs, and so they continue blogging about what they do.
+It all depends how they like our community and how they communicate with others, so we will try hard to make them feel comfortable so that they will stick around.
 We do encourage all students to stick around and become regular members of the community.
 Sometimes they do, and become valuable contributors and sometimes they even participate in Google Summer of Code again in future